 So the hay bales actually serve as insulation and as the outer appearance of the home as well.
 Though I feel certain you could add a sturdier outing to your home if you have the materials available.

 This is an idea that has been around for many years but most people just haven’t acted upon it.
 It is when you build a home that is underground.
 Your front entrance is the only area that is really exposed.

 So the kicker to this home is that it could get complex building a home into the ground.
 But it is also great because your home could easily be off-grid and the temperature could easily be kept at a comfortable level at all times.

 An earthbag home is basically a home constructed of rice or feed bags that have been filled with dirt or soil.
 They are stacked together like bricks to form a home.

 Tiny house living has become all of the rage lately.
 So many people are flocking to it because they have all of the amenities that they would in a regular sized home only with less square footage.

 And the best part is that they can have all of those amenities for a fraction of the cost.
-So if this interests you then you can see here how to get started building your own tiny home.

 12. Recycled Bottles